balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent (example that requests a small change):

 ```
-Agent: Create and submit a pull request review for PR #<PR_NUMBER> in "demo-streamlit".
+ Create and submit a pull request review for PR #<PR_NUMBER> in "demo-streamlit".
 Review event: REQUEST_CHANGES
 Review body: "Thanks — this is a great start.
 Two small items before merging:
 1) In app.py please add a small guard: if text is None: treat as empty string (to avoid errors).